nasumilu/feature-server/docs/index.md

 ### Drivers

-Drivers represent an implementation of vendor specific implementation of the database abstract layer interface.
+Drivers represent a vendor specific the database, accessed via an abstract layer interface.
 The availability of drivers depends on the extension install.

 | Requirement(s) | Description                                                                                                  | Status |
 |----------------|--------------------------------------------------------------------------------------------------------------|--------|